 This is the most important step to any form of writing.
 It wouldn’t be a wise thing to either immediately start typing the essay or to accelerate your think tank for the first 20 minutes and start typing only towards the end of the time.
 On your scratchpad, simply jot down the ideas that you feel would make your essay better: for the issue task, consider the pros and cons that are related to the issue statement.
 Furthermore, choose compelling examples to support each side of the issue topic.
 Next, decide which side has the most effective reasons and examples.
 This is the position you need to take.
 The most common error made by candidates is that of taking a side emotionally or impulsively, which might make the essay a mess.

 Writing a coherent essay is definitely going to earn you a high score.
 It is important to organize your points and paragraphs while typing.
 Spending a few minutes to do this will definitely save you a lot of time and your score.
 So, make sure that you start with the most gripping reason and/or example in the issue essay.
-Similarly, in the argument task, organize the ideas with the most logical assumption and flaw placed early in the essay.
-On the contrary, you may also consider trying the unconventional way and start from the least important and finish with the most important point.
+You may consider trying the unconventional way and start from the least important and finish with the most important point.
 This would create a sense of anticipation for the reader and would give your essay the much-needed powerful, captivating finish.
-Every essay should ideally consist of an introduction, several brief body paragraphs, and a conclusion.
+Essay should ideally consist of an introduction, several brief body paragraphs, and a conclusion.
 Besides getting the ideas in order, it is also vital that you arrange your paragraphs in order too.

 The topic sentence or thesis sentence is a way of introducing your reader to the prompt and sets the stage for the rest of the essay.
 You may include: